-- Ability to articulate a coherent agenda of research and scholarship and to identify potential funding sources to support research
+- Ability to articulate a coherent agenda of collaborative research and scholarship and to identify potential funding sources to support research

 - Interest or experience in mentoring undergraduate and graduate students in research